Microsoft/azure-docs.cs-cz/articles/security/fundamentals/iaas.md

 ---
-title: Osvědčené postupy zabezpečení pro úlohy IaaS v Azure | Microsoft Docs
+title: Security best practices for IaaS workloads in Azure | Microsoft Docs
-description: " Migrace úloh do Azure IaaS přináší příležitosti k přehodnocení našich návrhů. "
+description: " The migration of workloads to Azure IaaS brings opportunities to reevaluate our designs "
 services: security
 documentationcenter: na
 author: barclayn